microsoft/aerial_wildlife_detection/doc/custom_model.md

 ```

 You then need to telnet into the _AIWorker_ instance to debug the task.
 The rdb debugger then behaves like [pdb](https://docs.python.org/3/library/pdb.html).

+### Pitfalls

+#### Avoiding CUDA initialization errors

+These errors occur when a library using CUDA, such as PyTorch, tries to initialize the framework twice.
+A very common mistake that induces this behavior is to use a CUDA-related function in the AI model constructor and then again in one of the main functions (train, inference, etc.).
+**Solution:** Avoid calling the CUDA backend in any way in the constructors.